huwg59/hw_slicekit_system/module_XA-SK-SCR480/README.rst

 Standalone Demo
 ---------------
-The standalone demo for this slice card drives the display with a refresh rate of 66Hz.
-A dual line buffer implementatio uses the internal xCORE memory to display a bouncing 'X' on the screen.
+The standalone demo for this sliceCARD drives the display with a refresh rate of 66Hz.
+A dual line buffer implementation uses the internal xCORE memory to display a bouncing 'X' on the screen.

 BUY NOW
 -------